QuantStats/StockMarketScrape/SGX/README.md

 * Vol: average volume in a year in unit stocks.
 * Cap: market capitalization in MYR, the post-text _m_ and _b_ represent million and billion respectively.

-\* Note that the abbreviation MYR is Malaysian Ringgt.
+\* Note that the abbreviation SGD is Singapore dollar.
 A cent in the context above is a unit of MYR divided by 100.

 The print output after a run of the script is shown below: